Palmer-Lab-UCSD/breedHS/README.md

 This repository contains R source code to select breeders in an outbred line so that inbreeding in the offspring is minimized.
-This repository is forked from [breedail](https://github.com/pcarbo/breedail), which was originally developed for advanced intercross lines in mice, and is currently used by the [HS West](https://ratgenes.org/) colony, managed by [Dr. Abraham Palmer's lab](https://palmerlab.org/) at UC San Diego, for breeding
+This repository was cloned from [breedail](https://github.com/pcarbo/breedail), which was originally developed for advanced intercross lines in mice, and is currently used by the [HS West](https://ratgenes.org/) colony, managed by [Dr. Abraham Palmer's lab](https://palmerlab.org/) at UC San Diego, for breeding